 Key aims and expertise

-Recently it became evident to us that there is a widespread interest in travel cultures at the University of Nottingham.
-This interest comes from many different disciplines which involve diverse Schools on the UK campus.
-From Politics to Business, Geography to History, Sociology to the Arts and Architecture, some really important research is currently underway which is exploring aspects of travel that have a direct impact on how we represent and understand our world.
+It became evident to us that there is a widespread interest in travel cultures at the University of Nottingham.
+This interest comes from many different disciplines which involve diverse schools on the UK campus.
+From Politics to Business, Geography to History, Sociology to the Arts and Architecture, some really important research is underway which is exploring aspects of travel that have a direct impact on how we represent and understand our world.

 The network will organise regular seminars and workshops devoted to specific themes and allow us to invite prominent figures from international institutions working on various aspects of travel.

-We will start to address the question of hospitality and its connection with travel.
+In 2017, we started to address the question of hospitality and its connection with travel.
 What does it mean to be hospitable in a globalised world?
 From the broadest perspective this means social relations, new forms of sociality and how changes in international relations can modify our definition of hospitality in general.
-As such we will investigate how new types of journey can produce different types of hospitality: from commuters to business travellers, from tourists to backpackers, from migrants to members of Diasporas, all those types of displacement are producing new forms of hospitalities.
+As such we investigated how new types of journey can produce different types of hospitality: from commuters to business travellers, from tourists to backpackers, from migrants to members of Diasporas, all those types of displacement are producing new forms of hospitalities.
 They force us to question conceptions of the ‘stranger’, how host-guest relationships are constituted and relational exchanges, including the transformations of space in which these exchanges occur.

 Travel Cultures Network program 2017/18

-This year the Travel Cultures Network is joining forces with the Development Studies Association to present a series of seminars at the University of Nottingham.
+The Travel Cultures Network joined forces with the Development Studies Association to present a series of seminars at the University of Nottingham.

 See our Events page for past activities.

-All colleagues from the University of Nottingham or other Universities interested to contribute would be welcomed to join the Network.
-So please if you are interested to join us just contact one of the co-organisers or just join us during one of our sessions.
+All colleagues from the University of Nottingham, or other universities interested in contributing, are welcome to join the Network.
+If you are interested in joining us, contact one of the co-organisers (below) or join us during one of our sessions.

-Jean-Xavier Ridon Scott McCabe Mike Heffernan Andrew Cobbing
+Jean-Xavier Ridon Scott McCabe Mike Heffernan Jillian Rickly Carol Zhang